Halton, Runcorn

 Halton, formerly a separate village, is now part of the town of Runcorn, Cheshire, England.
-The name Halton has been assumed by the Borough of Halton, which includes Runcorn, Widnes and some outlying parishes.
+The name Halton has been assumed by the Borough of Halton, which includes Runcorn, Widnes, and some outlying parishes.

 History

 There is evidence of human occupation in the Stone Age and during the Roman era.
-The village is recorded in the Domesday Book (1086) in the hundred of Tunendune and towards the end of the 11th century the first castle, which became the seat of the Barons of Halton, was built on the hill.
+The village is recorded in the Domesday Book (1086) in the hundred of Tunendune.
+Towards the end of the 11th century, the first castle, which became the seat of the Barons of Halton, was built on the hill.
 The Tunendune hundred court was absorbed into Bucklow hundred by 1260 so government statistics for Halton over many later centuries are indexed by Bucklow hundred.

-During the medieval period a deer park measuring 100 acre lay to the south and the west of the village.
-At this time Halton had a weekly market and annual fair.
+During the medieval period, a deer park measuring 100 acre lay to the south and the west of the village.
+At this time, Halton had a weekly market and annual fair.
 The village held a court leet and the castle was used as a prison.
-During the Civil War the castle was held by the Royalists and twice besieged by Parliamentary forces.
+During the Civil War, the castle was held by the Royalists and twice besieged by Parliamentary forces.
 Following this the castle fell into ruin.
 The importance of Halton declined with the coming of the Industrial Revolution and the development of the chemical and other industries in Runcorn.

+Halton was formerly a township and chapelry in the parish of Runcorn.
+In 1866, Halton became a separate civil parish.
+On 1 April 1967, the parish was abolished and merged with Runcorn.